-HOMEOWNERSHIP offers many advantages, as we detailed in the previous section.
-But there’s no guarantee you will make money, especially if you own a house for just a few years.
+HOMEOWNERSHIP OFFERS many advantages, as we detailed in the previous section.
+But there’s no guarantee you’ll make money, especially if you own a house for just a few years.
 Thinking of purchasing a home?
 Here are five caveats—which may prompt you to continue renting.

 First, given the risk of declining property prices, you shouldn’t buy unless you can see staying put for at least five years and preferably seven years or longer.
-Even now, more than a decade after the real estate market peaked, prices in some places are below the heady levels of mid-2006.
-While it’s hard to imagine we will suffer another decline of similar magnitude any time soon, we have seen a modest drop in property prices since the mid-2022 peak.
+While it’s hard to imagine we’ll suffer another decline like that of 2006-12 any time soon, we have seen a modest drop in property prices since the mid-2022 peak.

 Second, homes are horribly expensive to buy and especially sell, which is another reason you need a long time horizon.
 There’s the mortgage-application fee, home inspection, title insurance and legal fees when you buy—and the 5% or 6% real estate brokerage commission and local transfer taxes when you sell.
 Suppose your home’s price rises a few percentage points a year, but you end up selling after just five or six years.
 Once you figure in all the costs of buying and selling, you may not make money.

 Third, owning a home involves greater hassle, with more bills to pay, maintenance to deal with and repairmen to call.
 If you’re renting, many of these problems fall on the landlord’s shoulders.

 Fourth, homeownership involves hefty ongoing costs.
 On top of the mortgage payments, you’ll have property taxes, homeowner’s insurance and regular maintenance.
-Because a home involves high ongoing costs and a high cost to sell, those who need financial flexibility should probably rent.
+Because a home involves high ongoing costs and are so expensive to sell, those who need financial flexibility should probably rent.
 You might use that flexibility to slash your living costs by trading down to a lower-rent place, should your finances take a turn for the worse.